Shatranj

 The FIDE Candidates Tournament is the qualifier for the World Chess Championship.
 Eight players — selected through FIDE Circuit points, Grand Prix results, World Cup finishes, and rating rankings — compete in a double round-robin.
 The winner challenges the reigning World Chess Champion.

 The 2026 Open winner faces Gukesh Dommaraju (2754), who beat Ding Liren 7.5–6.5 in Singapore in December 2024 to become the youngest undisputed World Chess Champion in history at 18 years and 6 months.
-The Women’s Candidates winner challenges Ju Wenjun, who has held the Women’s World Chess Championship continuously since 2018 — defending against Goryachkina in 2019-20, Lagno in 2021, and Tan Zhongyi in 2023.
+The Women’s Candidates winner challenges Ju Wenjun, who has held the Women’s World Chess Championship continuously since 2018 — winning the title against Tan Zhongyi in 2018 and then defending it against Kateryna Lagno in 2018, Aleksandra Goryachkina in 2020, Lei Tingjie in 2023, and Tan Zhongyi in 2025.

 Format and Schedule